ProjectEssentials/projectessentials.github.io/docs/about/readme.md

 - <> version supports while forge support <> version.
 - New minecraft versions will marked as default in git branches.
-- All supported by me minecraft versions will get releses with same changes.
+- All supported by me minecraft versions will get releases with same changes.
 - While I'm or Project Essentials will supported by community 💖.

 ## Support me!